Summer Show Schedule

 43 2 lettuces

-effect, in a space not to exceed 38cm - 15" squar
+in a space not to exceed 38cm - 15" square

 45 Collection of mixed vegetables, 4 or more distinct kinds, in a trug, to appeal to the eye and palate